PaddlePaddle/PaddleSpeech/doc/src/tts_text_front_end.md

 In NLP, **stop words are “meaningless” words** that make the data too noisy or ambiguous.

-Instead of manually removing them, could import the `**stopwordsiso**` package for a full list of Chinese stop words.More information can be found [here](https://pypi.org/project/stopwordsiso/).And with this, we can easily create code to filter out any stop words in large text data.
+Instead of manually removing them, you could import the `**stopwordsiso**` package for a full list of Chinese stop words.
+More information can be found [here](https://pypi.org/project/stopwordsiso/).
+And with this, we can easily create code to filter out any stop words in large text data.

 ```python
 !pip install stopwordsiso